nitaytech/2026/_posts/2026-04-27-nlp-for-human-sciences.md

 ### Interdisciplinary Collaboration

 Finally, for NLP to empower research, at least two experts are required: one on the NLP side and one on the scientific side.
 Without consulting with domain experts, the NLP Scientist can find themselves investing in efforts that, despite being interesting,  may not drive true impact.
 To illustrate this, let’s consider the task of NLP Dementia Detection (as approached by dozens of researchers <d-cite key="Jarrold2014AidedDO,Edwards2020MultiscaleSF,BT2024PerformanceAO"></d-cite> as examples).
 This task involves analyzing texts to differentiate between healthy individuals and those with dementia.
-In consultation with a domain expert,  namely, a highly respected professor who leads a research center on Alzheimer’s, we asked “how NLP might help advance research on dementia detection”.
+In consultation with a domain expert,  namely, a highly respected professor who leads a research center on Alzheimer’s, we asked "how NLP might help advance research on dementia detection".
 Her response was straightforward:

 <blockquote>
 "If the data used for training is collected from individuals already diagnosed with noticeable dementia, it wouldn’t be particularly helpful or impactful.
 When someone has already been diagnosed, the signs are easily detectable, so a predictive model wouldn’t add much value.
 The real challenge lies in identifying subtle, early signals that go unnoticed –detecting the Mild Cognitive Impairment (MCI) phase.
 That’s where you should focus."
 </blockquote>

 No one but a domain expert could have provided this invaluable advice.
-This insight prompts reflection on the hundreds of existing studies on dementia detection <d-cite key="PeledCohen2024ASR"></d-cite>, which primarily rely on clinical datasets where the vast majority of participants are labeled as “Healthy” or “Dementia”, with very few “MCI” individuals <d-cite key="Becker1994TheNH"></d-cite>.
+This insight prompts reflection on the hundreds of existing studies on dementia detection <d-cite key="PeledCohen2024ASR"></d-cite>, which primarily rely on clinical datasets where the vast majority of participants are labeled as "Healthy" or "Dementia", with very few "MCI" individuals <d-cite key="Becker1994TheNH"></d-cite>.
 While these works demonstrate impressive detection accuracy of up to 90%, achieved through a range of NLP approaches, are they clinically and scientifically relevant?

 On the other side of the equation, we should consider what scientific domain experts can gain from collaborating closely with NLP scientists.
 As NLP (and LLMs in particular) become increasingly prevalent as research tools, NLP scientists have a vital responsibility to guide their counterparts on the strengths and limitations of their methods.
 An interesting example is provided by <d-cite key="Ophir2021TheHG"></d-cite>, who developed a guide for doctors on applying NLP in suicide risk treatment.

 NLP scientists should always remember the unique expertise they bring to the table- they’re the specialists who understand the strengths of NLP, designing technical solutions, running experiments, and interpreting results.
-However, in “NLP for science”, close collaboration with domain experts is essential for success.
+However, in "NLP for science", close collaboration with domain experts is essential for success.
 These scientific counterparts contribute invaluable insights, whether in shaping the initial problem definition, guiding data collection and annotation, or gauging the broader impact of results.
 By working together from the outset, NLP scientists and domain experts can ensure that the research is not only technically robust but also genuinely meaningful and impactful.

 ## Summary

-With this blog post, we aim to inspire NLP experts to leverage their expertise and push the boundaries of human-centered sciences.
+With this blog post, we aim to inspire NLP experts to leverage their expertise and push the boundaries of human sciences.
 We highlighted NLP’s unique capabilities across fields such as neuroscience, psychology, behavioral economics, and beyond, illustrating how it can generate hypotheses, validate theories, run simulations, and more.
 The time is ripe for NLP to drive scientific insights and go beyond mere prediction, positioning language as a lens into human cognition and collective behavior.
 Moving forward, interdisciplinary collaboration, scientific rigor, and a commitment to meaningful research will be essential to make NLP a cornerstone of human-centered scientific discovery.